 - How cutting-edge tech comm professionals are equipping and positioning themselves for success

-- To register: Click here by October 16th at midnight.
+To register: Click here to register by EOD on October 15th.

 - 6-6:45 Socializing, Refreshments and drinks